klokane/loxy/README.md

     area = circle:getArea()
     assert(area == 10^2*PI)

-You can overwrite 'property' in constructor:
+You can overwrite property `a` for instance in constructor:

     circle = Circle{ radius = 10 }
     area = circle:getArea()
     assert(area == 10^2*PI)

+More about constructor see later in section __Constructor__

+## Error on unknown attribute/method

+__Loxy__ will throw error if you try access undefined attribute or method (there is exception for setters/getters - see next section)
+There is little difference between Loxy and traditional Lua access for attribute

+    t = {}
+    print(t.a)     -- it will be OK due to Lua returns nil for nonexisting attr

+but with __loxy__ you will get `error`.

+    o = ({})()     -- create instance of anonymous class - see section "Anonymous class" print(o.a)     -- but this throw error "read unknown attribute: d"

 ## Setters/Getters - syntax sugar

-loxy provide syntax sugar for objects

-In example with Circle you can access `circle.radius` throught `circle:getRadius()` method or method `circle:getArea()` as property `cicrcle.area'
+In example with `Circle` you can access:
+  - property `circle.radius` throught `circle:getRadius()` method.
+  - method `circle:getArea()` by property `cicrcle.area`

+This is __Loxy__ syntax sugar provided for objects.

     circle = Circle{ radius = 10 }
     assert( circle.area == 10 * PI)
     assert( circle:getRadius() == 10)

-Same sugar is used for setters
+Same syntax sugar is used for setters

-We will extend our class Circle with setter:
+We will extend our class `Circle` with setter:

     Circle = object({
       radius = 0,